novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 ## Set Up A Channel Provider

-A channel provider is a service that provides one or more notification functionality such as sending an email, SMS, push notification etc. Our [integration store](https://web.novu.co/integrations) includes four channels: Email, SMS, Chat, and Push.
-These channels have multiple providers associated with them.
+A channel provider is a service that lets you use one or more notification channels such as sending an email, SMS, push notification etc. Our integration store currently supports four channels: Email, SMS, Chat, and Push.
+Each of these channels have multiple providers associated with them.

 | Channel | Providers                                                           |
 | ------- | ------------------------------------------------------------------- |